Carol Counts Likens, PhD, PT, MBA, Program Director

 - Applicants must demonstrate good physical and mental health consistent with the demands of the education program.

-- Observation hours (paid or volunteer): 100 hours are required.
+- Observation hours (paid or volunteer): 50 hours are required, but 100 hours are recommended.
 Applicants must submit documentation of observation hours from more than one category of settings (e.g., acute care hospital, inpatient rehabilitation, outpatient, skilled nursing facility, etc.).
 Hours must be completed by the application deadline and verified in PTCAS

 - Coursework from another physical therapy program may not be transferred to meet the requirements for admission to or graduation from the UTHSC DPT program.

 - Applicants who accept a position in the program must declare the ability to fulfill the Technical Standards for Admission to the College of Health Professions, Department of Physical Therapy.